vitkolos/notes-ipp/semestr2/advanced-english/english.md

 	- If my apartment had a bathroom, I wouldn't have to use the shared one.
 	- If there was a washing machine in my apartment, I could wash my clothes easily.
 	- If I had my own kitchen in my apartment, I would cook more.

+---

+- homework
+	- unit 3 – pages 37–39 (circles)
+- apartment – place, location, size, architecture, orientation
+- Michal
+	- house
+	- smaller town near bigger city
+	- privacy
+	- newly built
+- Vítek
+	- flat
+	- Prague / outskirts
+	- wall sockets
+	- close to stores, trams/metro
+	- can be tiny
+	- occasional parties
+- I wish there weren't that much traffic in the centre of Prague.
+If there weren't that many cars, the trams would not be delayed that often.
+- I wish those floods hadn't had happen.
+If there hadn't been those terrible floods, they wouldn't have destroyed that many houses.
+	- alternative: I wish there hadn't been floods.
+If there hadn't, it would be nice.
+- I wish I had been born elsewhere.
+If I had been born in Ostrava, I could have met some interesting people there.